nuts-foundation/nuts-node/docs/pages/deployment/key-rotation.rst

 2. Register a new key
 ==================

-Then, you add a new key which will be used to sign future transactions.
-This generates a new key pair in your crypto storage and adds it to the DID document.
+Then, you add a new key which generates a new key pair in your crypto storage and adds it to the DID document:

 .. code-block:: shell